Australian Open, Melbourne: Mona Barthel was the last German to be eliminated - tennis

 German doubles success

-From a German point of view, there was also positive news.
-So it started French Open– Winner Kevin Kreowitz participated in the tournament well even without his traditional doubles partner Andreas Mays.
-Together with Yannick Hanfman of Karlsruhe, who replaced Mays who was injured in the knee, Krawitz clearly defeated Indian-Slovak duo Devi Sharan / Igor Zilinai 6: 1, 6: 4 in the first round on Thursday.
+From a German point of view, there is still positive news.
+So it started French Open– Winner Kevin Kreowitz has made a good start to the tournament even without his traditional doubles partner Andreas Mays.
+Together with Yannick Hanfman of Karlsruhe, who replaced Mays, who was injured in the knee, Krawitz clearly defeated Indian-Slovak duo Devge Sharan / Igor Zilinai 6: 1, 6: 4 in the first round on Thursday.

 Siegemund also continued in doubles